stoermelder/vcvrack-packone/docs/ReMove.md

 Some modes for playback have been implemented:

-- Loop (Default): playback loops through the sequence.
+- Loop (Default): playback loops through the selected sequence.
 - Oneshot: the sequence is played once and must be retriggered by RESET.
 - Ping Pong: the sequence loops, first played forward and then backward.
+- Sequence Loop (added in v1.0.4): playback loops through all sequences.

 You can use the PHASE-input if you want a different playback speed or a completely different playback pattern.